A 'Darboux theorem' for derived schemes with shifted symplectic structure: Abstract

 \section{Abstract}

 We prove a Darboux theorem for derived schemes with symplectic forms of degree $k<0$, in the sense of Pantev, To\"en, Vaqui\'e and Vezzosi \cite{PTVV}.
-More precisely, we show that a derived scheme $\bX$ with symplectic form $\ti\om$ of degree $k$ is locally equivalent to $(\bSpec A,\om)$ for $\bSpec A$ an affine derived scheme in which the cdga $A$ has Darboux-like coordinates with respect to which the symplectic form $\om$ is standard, and in which the differential in $A$ is given by a Poisson bracket with a Hamiltonian function $H$ of degree $k+1$.
+More precisely, we show that a derived scheme $\bX$ with symplectic form $\ti\om$ of degree $k$ is locally equivalent to $(\bSpec A,\om)$ for $\bSpec A$ an affine derived scheme in which the cdga $A$ has Darboux-like coordinates with respect to which the symplectic form $\om$ is standard, and in which the differential in $A$ is given by a Poisson bracket with a Hamiltonian function $\Phi$ of degree $k+1$.

-When $k=-1$, this implies that a $-1$-shifted symplectic derived scheme $(\bX,\ti\om)$ is Zariski locally equivalent to the derived critical locus $\bs\Crit(H)$ of a regular function $H:U\ra\bA^1$ on a smooth scheme $U$.
+When $k=-1$, this implies that a $-1$-shifted symplectic derived scheme $(\bX,\ti\om)$ is Zariski locally equivalent to the derived critical locus $\bs\Crit(\Phi)$ of a regular function $\Phi:U\ra\bA^1$ on a smooth scheme $U$.
 We use this to show that the classical scheme $X=t_0(\bX)$ has the structure of an {\it algebraic d-critical locus}, in the sense of Joyce~\cite{Joyc}.

-In the sequels \cite{BBBJ,BBDJS,BJM} we extend these results to (derived) Artin stacks, and discuss applications to categorified and motivic Donaldson--Thomas theory of Calabi--Yau 3-folds, and to defining `Fukaya categories' of Lagrangians in algebraic symplectic manifolds using perverse sheaves.
+In the sequels \cite{BBBJ,BoJo,BBDJS,BJM,JoSa} we extend these results to (derived) Artin stacks, and discuss a Lagrangian neighbourhood theorem for shifted symplectic derived schemes, and applications to categorified and motivic Don\-ald\-son--Thomas theory of Calabi--Yau 3-folds, and to defining new Don\-ald\-son--Thomas type invariants of Calabi--Yau 4-folds, and to defining `Fukaya categories' of Lagrangians in algebraic symplectic manifolds using perverse sheaves.